AdobeDocs/workfront.en/help/quicksilver/planning/records/add-a-cover-image-to-a-record.md

 * You can add only image files as cover images.
    <!--above: when you know exactly what type of files are allowed, add the exact extensions above-->
 * You can add a cover image to individual records from the record preview in any view, or from the record page.
-* You cannot add cover images inline from any record views.
+* You cannot add cover images from a record view.
+* Workfront automatically uploads a cover image every time you create a record.
+You can later modify this image.

 ## Add a cover image to a record